Fiona1217/Salon-Appointment-Scheduler/README.md

 - **SQL and Bash Scripting Debugging**: Gained experience in identifying and resolving SQL syntax errors, unexpected values, and logical errors in Bash scripts.
 Developed a keen attention to detail for troubleshooting both SQL statements and Bash logic.

 ### Bash Scripting
 - **Automation of Customer Interaction and Appointment Process**: Created Bash scripts that automate the main appointment operations, facilitating easier customer interactions and appointment management.
-This scripting improved efficiency and provided hands-on experience in combining SQL with Bash for interactive applications.